viters/docs/reference/json-query.md

 ## JSON Extraction

-Using the `json()` function this allows you to retrieve a specific piece of information from within a JSON field.
+Using the `json()` function allows you to retrieve a specific piece of information from within a JSON field.

 ```
 GET /items/jason?fields=my_value&alias[my_value]=json(data$.propA[0].nestedProp)